 Current information has been sent to all residences in Strongsville from the City of Strongsville, Cuyahoga County Solid Waste District (CuyahogaRecycles.org).
-If you did not receive, you can download it here.
+Check out the latest here.

 Reduce, Reuse, Recycle – so important!
 Keep waste out of landfills, reduce pollution while conserving natural resources and wildlife, create jobs and new technologies, provide a supply for the demand of recycled product.